onatlandsmyr/kikuchipy-demos/README.rst

 If you are using the demos with a release version of kikuchipy that you installed from PyPI or Anaconda, then you should use the corresponding release version of the demos.
-See either the Release tab above or the Zenodo DOI.
+See either the "releases" tab above or the Zenodo DOI (coming soon).

 If you have any problems using any of the notebooks, please raise an issue in our `issue tracker <https://github.com/kikuchipy/kikuchipy-demos/issues>`_ so